 We view the formation of players' classification as a long-term process of cultural evolution in which players preferences dynamically change in a way that increases their social fitness, where this fitness is represented by the original payoffs of the game.
-We refrain from describing a full-fledged model of this process explicitly.
-Instead, we treat this it as a ``black box'' that delivers an equilibrium outcome with each player's classification best responding to that of his/her counterpart.
+We do not provide an explicit model of this process.
+Instead, we treat it as a ``black box'' that delivers an equilibrium outcome with each player's classification best responding to that of his/her counterpart.

-We point out that in real life, such classifications are often determined by a player's language, which both helps the player in reasoning about the situation and in providing signals about other players' coarsenings.
+In real life, such classifications are often determined by a player's language, which both helps the player in reasoning about the situation and in providing signals about other players' coarsenings.
 Hence, we can interpret players' classification as a dictionary, that is, a mapping from outcomes to words.
 In addition to helping players reason about the underlying situation, language also provides them with a tool for making clustering commitments to the other players.
-This induced language can be very limited, leading to a coarse classification of two components only (e.g., high/low or acceptable/unacceptable, as in our earlier example), or yield a much more refined classification, using a larger vocabulary (e.g., outstanding, generous, fair, satisfactory, disappointing, insulting, or outrageous).
+This induced language can be very limited, leading to a coarse classification with only two components (e.g., high/low or acceptable/unacceptable, as in our earlier example), or can result in a much more refined classification, using a larger vocabulary (e.g., outstanding, generous, fair, satisfactory, disappointing, insulting, or outrageous).
 We view the first stage of the game as one where players determine how to cluster and communicate their coarsened utility function to the other players.

-Our equilibrium notion enforces the assumption that players cannot mislead other players regarding their coarsening; that is, they cannot use a different coarsening than the one their opponents believe that they are using.
-However, we note that most of our results hold even in a partial commitment model, that is, a model in which a player interprets correctly the coarsening used by other players only with a certain probability.

 In defining the equilibrium conditions for players\textquoteright{} classification strategies, we consider three variants of CUE that differ in the description of circumstances under which must best respond to a classification strategy.
 The first variant takes a best response by player $i$ at stage 1 to be one where there is at least one equilibrium in the second stage where player $i$ does not gain by deviating.
 The second variant requires that player $i$ does not gain by deviating in all equilibria of the stage 2 game.
 Finally, the third variant requires that player $i$ does better, not in all equilibria of the stage 2 game, but only in \emph{plausible} equilibria, where an equilibrium is plausible if, should one of the players deviate to a new classification, the players can reach the new equilibrium by a sequence of changes in their play such that, at each step, the player who changes her behavior increases her coarse utility.
 We believe that the third variant is the most reasonable, and use it for most of our results (we discuss its evolutionary interpretation at the end of Section \ref{sec-model}).
 The weaker concept is less informative, while the stronger one does not always exist.